mrocklin/blog/_posts/work/2015-02-11-Into-Remote.md

     SSH(CSV) -> CSV -> pd.DataFrame

-Each step of this path is quite easy given `paramiko` and `pandas`.
+Both steps of this path are easy given `paramiko` and `pandas`.
 However we don't want the intermediate CSV file to hang around (users would hate us if we slowly filled up their `/tmp` folder.)
 We need to clean it up when we're done.